 Ypres & The Somme History School Day Trips - WWI Battlefields

-Our WWI battlefields history day trip is a great option for groups on a budget.
-Covering Ypres Salient and the Somme, our established WWI battlefields tour programme enables pupils to learn from a wealth of historical sites.
+Our First World War battlefields history day trip is a great option for groups on a budget.
+Covering Ypres Salient and the Somme, our established First World War battlefields tour programme enables pupils to learn from a wealth of historical sites.

 Price Shown includes

 - Executive coach transport from & to school & throughout your stay

 - Free place ratio of 1 in 8

 Price shown is based on 40 paying passengers departing from selected departure points in February 2022 and is subject to availability.

 Get even more from your trip with NST History Educationalist Guide from only £10pp per day.

 In Flanders Field Museum

 This superb state-of-the-art, interactive museum is now an even richer experience with the updated larger museum.
 Covering most aspects of the war in Flanders, each visitor will receive a wristband that will take them on a journey in the museum through the eyes of someone who was there.
 Educational worksheets and study resources and workshops are available www.inflandersfields.be/en/educational-new

 Sanctuary Wood Museum & Hill 62